aws-samples/sagemaker-ssh-helper/FAQ.md

 Yes, it's fine.
 They don't contain any of your local data.
 These are the freshly created folders by the VNC server and XFC4 remote desktop environment.
 You will see them if you connect to SageMaker Studio with VNC client after running `sm-local-ssh-ide` command, as described [in the IDE integration section of the documentation](README.md#a-namestudioalocal-ide-integration-with-sagemaker-studio-over-ssh-for-pycharm--vscode).

 ### I'm running SageMaker in a VPC.
 Do I need to make extra configuration?

-You might want (optionally) to configure [AWS PrivateLink for Session Manager endpoints](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started-privatelink.html).
-But be aware that SageMaker SSH Helper needs Internet access to download and install extra packages inside SageMaker, such as AWS CLI and Sessions Manager Agent.
-To make it work, you will need a NAT gateway.
+Yes.
+By default, SageMaker SSH Helper requires access to Internet to download and install extra packages inside SageMaker, such as AWS CLI and Sessions Manager Agent.
+If you're running SageMaker inside a VPC with private subnets, you will need a NAT gateway to access Internet.

+Alternatively, you can run SageMaker SSH Helper in the VPC without Internet access, but you will need to build [your custom containers](https://medium.com/@pandey.vikesh/why-bring-your-own-container-to-amazon-sagemaker-and-how-to-do-it-right-bc158fe41ed1) for jobs and [for SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-byoi.html).
+During the container build, execute `sm-setup-ssh configure` and `sm-ssh-ide configure` commands respectively, to cache and pre-install all dependencies.

+See the examples of such containers [byoc/Dockerfile.internet_free](https://github.com/aws-samples/sagemaker-ssh-helper/blob/main/tests/byoc/Dockerfile.internet_free) and [byoi_studio/Dockerfile.internet_free](https://github.com/aws-samples/sagemaker-ssh-helper/blob/main/tests/byoi_studio/Dockerfile.internet_free) in the tests.

+You will also need to configure AWS PrivateLink for [Session Manager endpoints](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started-privatelink.html) and for [STS endpoints](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_sts_vpce.html).

+*Note:* If you are using the [Network Isolation](https://docs.aws.amazon.com/sagemaker/latest/dg/mkt-algo-model-internet-free.html) mode, i.e., set the `enable_network_isolation` parameter of the `Estimator` to `True`, you won't be able to connect to your containers, because they will have no access to the Amazon Systems Manager.

 ### When debugging a training job with SageMaker SSH Helper and training placeholder, I want to automatically stop the job when there are no users connected and there's no GPU utilization.
 How to do that?